 The RHSI garden is being restored by volunteers.
-Help is needed with all sorts of tasks.
 There is work to be done for all levels of fitness and knowledge:

-You do not require any qualifications, but if you have horticultural experience and would like to pass on your knowledge or practical advice to others, there will be lots of fellow members anxious to learn from you.
+No qualifications are required.
+If you have horticultural experience and would like to pass on your knowledge or practical advice to others, there will be lots of fellow volunteers anxious to learn from you.
 If you are just starting to garden then this is a place to learn.
 If you have a particular interest in some aspect of the garden e.g. fruit, vegetables, greenhouse plants, dahlias, shrubs, pruning, etc. we will do our best to suit you.
-The main requirement is enthusiasm and interest.
+All you need is enthusiasm and energy.

 Laurelmere Cottage lies hidden half way from the main car park in Marlay Park Rathfarnham, and the car park next the 'Big Playground' the opposite side of the park.
 From the Main car park, follow the path, bearing around right past the main house, continue inland 500 steps to a little bridge on your right and there lies Laurelmere Cottage.The RHSI offices are based in this beautifully restored cottage which comes with a half acre garden.

 Following many years of neglect we are still on year 1 of developing the garden and woodland.
 Different opportunities are available from the Russborough Walled Garden and we plan to focus on bulbs, annuals, shrubs and small trees as well as shade and woodland planting.
 Volunteers are most welcome Monday mornings 10.30 to 1pm.
 Large tools are provided, bring your own small tools, gloves and heavy shoes.